 If you are an overseas citizen voter, and unable to attend your polling place in person on Election Day, you may vote by absentee ballot.
 Absentee voters may obtain an absentee ballot several ways:

-If you have questions regarding registering or voting in South Dakota as an overseas citizen or if you would like the state to mail you a paper voter registration or absentee ballot application, contact the Secretary of State's Office at (605)773-3537 or email@example.com.
+If you have questions regarding registering or voting in South Dakota as an overseas citizen or if you would like the state to mail you a paper voter registration or absentee ballot application, contact the Secretary of State's Office at (605) 773-3537 or via email.

-A special write-in absentee ballot returned to the County Election Official will be handled and counted the same way as an absentee ballot cast on an official absentee ballot.
+A FWAB returned to the County Election Official will be handled and counted the same way as an absentee ballot cast on an official absentee ballot.

 If you are home on Election Day and have not voted by absentee ballot, you may, if registered, appear at your election district polling place and vote.